OSI Model Physical Layer

 Figure: Hierarchical and Flat Address Spaces Differ in Comparison Operations

 Addresses are assigned to devices as one of two types: static and dynamic.
 Static addresses are assigned by a network administrator according to a preconceived internetwork addressing plan.
 A static address does not change until the network administrator manually changes it.
-Dynamic addresses are obtained by devices when they attach to a network, by means of some protocol-specific process.
+Dynamic addresses are obtained by devices when they attach to a network, using some protocol-specific process.
 A device using a dynamic address often has a different address each time that it connects to the network.
 Some networks use a server to assign addresses.
 Server-assigned addresses are recycled for reuse as devices disconnect.
 A device is therefore likely to have a different address each time that it connects to the network.

 Addresses Versus Names